 The effect of team performance on the pitch works through on a football club’s performance off the pitch.
 Team results influence football clubs performance outside of the pitch in several ways.
 Samagaio, Couto & Caiado (2009) mention a positive relationship between on pitch results and stock performance.
 Moreover, increased team performance leads to increased market value for players (Müller, Simons & Weinmann, 2017).
 Similar findings are reported by (Galariotis, Germain & Zopounidis, 2018 ; He, Cachucho & Knobbe, 2015).
 Both studies find positive relationships between revenues and position in the league table as well as between revenues and individual performance.
 Therefore, estimating the influence covid-19 has on team performance and football results will also help football clubs evaluating the effect of the pandemic on their marketing, financial and on-field performance.

-Structure of the hesis
+Structure of the thesis

-This t is divided into 5 chapters.
+This thesis is divided into 5 chapters.
 The first chapter serves as a background chapter for the rest of the thesis in which we outline the concept to be researched in combination with the academic and managerial relevance of the concept.
 In the second chapter we construct the theoretical framework that will represent the basis of the empirical analysis in the later sections.
 First, we analyze the current literature to obtain an overview of what is currently known.
 Thereafter, we define the conceptual framework that serves as overview of the relationships we examine.
 In chapter 3 we thoroughly describe the data set and the variables we use to define the concepts that we want to analyze.
 Afterwards, we provide our first model free evidence to examine trends in home and away team performance.
 Furthermore, based on our variable selection and data structure, we select the most suitable method of analysis.
 In the fourth chapter we summarize the analysis and findings of our model to answer the empirical questions.
-Additionally, we extend our model with robustness check to ensure that our findings are stable.
+Additionally, we extend our model with a robustness check to ensure that our findings are stable.
 In our final chapter, we generate conclusions and recommendations based on our findings.
 We use this chapter to provide football club management with deeper insights into the drivers of team performance at home, and to what extent these can be influenced by management.
 Additionally, we discuss the limitations of this study and provide a guideline for possible future research in this area to solidify the understanding of crowd support in relation to home advantage.

 Theoretical Background